Geoffrey Pole: Pilgrimage of Grace and imprisonment

-In 1536, on the suppression of the smaller monasteries, he purchased from the commissioners such goods as then remained of the abbey of Dureford in Sussex, near Lordington.
+In 1536, on the suppression of the smaller monasteries, he purchased from the commissioners such goods as then remained of Dureford Abbey in Sussex, near Lordington.
 In the end of that year, he is said to have commanded a company, under the Duke of Norfolk, against the northern rebels at Doncaster; but his sympathies were really with the rebels, and he was determined beforehand not to act against them.
 Norfolk, however, was aware that the insurgents were too strong to be attacked, and Sir Geoffrey had no occasion to desert the royal standard.
 A letter of Lord De la Warr, perhaps misplaced in the ' Calendar' in October 1536, speaks of his causing a riot by a forcible entry into Slindon Park, which he was afterwards ordered in the king's name immediately to quit.
 In October 1537, he came to court and the king refused to see him.
 A letter of his to the lord chancellor, dated at Lordington, 5 April, in which he hopes for a return of the king's favour, was probably written in 1538, though placed among the state papers of 1537.
 On 29 August 1538, he was arrested and sent to the Tower of London.

 This was a blow aimed at his whole family, whom the king had long meant to crush on account of the opposition to his policies by his brother, Reginald, the cardinal.
 For nearly two months, Geoffrey lay in prison; on 26 October a set of interrogations was administered to him, first about words dropped by himself in private conversation, when he had discussed an English religious policy with his brother, Henry, and next about letters and messages he, his mother, or others of his family had received.
 Much of the evidence he gave was instrumental in condemning both his brother and mother to the scaffold, primarily because of their loyalty to Princess Mary and the Catholic church.
 On 4 December 1538, he pleaded guilty at his trial for treason and then attempted twice to commit suicide.
 He was pardoned on 4 January 1539, but the experience seems to have led to a mental breakdown.